bg5fxp-JF/lesson-planning/fundamentals/01-javascript-foundations-react-setup.md

-# Week 1, Day 1-2: Your First Steps into React
+# JavaScript Foundations & React Setup

 Welcome to programming!
-In these first two days, we'll learn the essential building blocks and set up your React Learning Hub - a special project where you'll build and showcase everything you learn.
+In this lesson, we'll learn the essential building blocks and set up your React Learning Hub - a special project where you'll build and showcase everything you learn.
 Think of this as learning to speak a new language - we'll start with the most important words first.

 ## 🎯 What You'll Actually Build

-By the end of Day 2, you'll have:
+By the end of this lesson, you'll have:

 - **Your React Learning Hub** - a project that will grow with you as you learn
 - **Your first page** showing your personal information